 The Lincoln University Aquaculture Program began in 2002 with the construction of two aquaculture recirculation systems (RASs) in a machine shed.
 It was expanded to include 22 ponds, two research facilities, nutrition and fish health labs on two farms and several main campus buildings.
-A new indoor facility is scheduled to be completed by 2012 centralizing the research facilities at the George Washington Carver Farm.
+A new indoor facility was built in 2012 centralizing the research facilities at the George Washington Carver Farm.
 The indoor facilities are designed for basic and applied research involving spawning, larviculture, growout and nutritional studies.
 Ponds are situated to enable research at near commercial scale.

 Lincoln University has the largest aquaculture research program and facilities in the state of Missouri and is among the largest in the Midwestern United States.